-Government of Canada - Department of Canadian Heritage
+Department of Canadian Heritage - Canada History Fund

-Grants to Canada organizations and postsecondary institutions to engage citizens in learning about the nation’s history, public policy, and civics.
-Funding will support the production of educational materials, as well as the maintenance or creation of networks, and the organization of learning activities.
+Grants to Canada organizations and post-secondary institutions to engage citizens in learning about the nation’s history, public policy, and civics.
+Applicants should contact program staff prior to applying.
+Funding is intended to promote the production of educational materials, as well as the maintenance or creation of networks, and the organization of learning activities.

 Expected results include:

 Priority for funding recommendations will be given to projects that: